Lactose free protein powders are supplements that deliver the protein you need for fitness and health without any dairy byproducts.

 Non-dairy proteins that are still based on animal products, like bone broth protein or egg white protein, are also intrinsically well-balanced in their amino acid profile.
 But the amino acid balance in plant-based protein is really only a problem if you consume just one type of plant based protein throughout the day.

-A scientific review article by Vernon Young and Peter Pellett at the Massachusetts Institute of Technology evaluated the ability of plant based proteins to fulfil the nutritional and dietary needs of humans (4).
+A scientific review article by Vernon Young and Peter Pellett at the Massachusetts Institute of Technology evaluated the ability of plant based proteins to fulfill the nutritional and dietary needs of humans (5).

 According to Young and Pellett, the ideal plant based proteins come from a mixture of different plant sources.
 This could come from a combination of pea protein and soy protein, or hemp protein and pumpkin seed protein to pick just two examples.